Living in Panama: The Pros and Cons of Living in Panama

 Direct flights from Miami to Panama are 2 hours and 50 minutes.

 From two-bedroom condos for $140,000 in Panama City, to brand-new houses for $85,000 in David, to traditional style homes for $100,000 in Santa Fe, there’s plenty of affordable real estate available for you to buy.

 Panama has many top-notch facilities in Panama City, David, Coronado, and more.
-Don’t take our word for it…the Punta Pacifica hospital in Panama City is affiliated with John Hopkins International.
+Don’t take our word for it…the Punta Pacifica hospital in Panama City is affiliated with Johns Hopkins International.

 Whether it’s lush green valleys in the highlands, white-sand beaches on the Caribbean, or cosmopolitan city life in the capital…Panama has something for everyone.